 Making a Vacant Space Into a Dynamic and Functional One

+Design and creativity meet with simple and clear ideas, making a vacant space into a dynamic and functional one.
+Putting perspective onto a blank slate allows RMIT University to have an outdoor section that is also pragmatic.
 Though impermanent, the project managed an outgoing use of the space; people visited and interacted with the setting, making clear that it served its purpose.
 Turning derelict wasteland into an urban playground, these projects are transforming the way Melburnians engage with their city – however temporarily.

 The Impact of a Pop-up Park

+This ‘pop-up’ park brought light and contrast to the area, incorporating colors and textures onto the plane; it played well with the buildings giving a burst of fun and playfulness to its surroundings.
 This piece of living art, at least for me, was simply amazing – bringing people together into one cohesive square, giving them many options to choose from and allowing for contemplation of each zone without overshadowing the others.
 This park lets the scenery speak for itself, providing a place for having fun while the commotion of the city continued on.

 The Result of a Great Collaboration